mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 	>>> biflow["pca"]
     PCABiNode(input_dim=None, output_dim=None, dtype=None, node_id="pca")

 The ``msg`` message value is simply a normal Python dictionary.
 You can use it to transport any data that does not fit into the ``x`` 2d data array.
-Nodes can take and add to the current message and it is propagated along with ``x`` data.
+Nodes can take from and add to the current message and it is propagated along with ``x`` data.

+TODO: give return type overview

 Inspection
 ~~~~~~~~~~
-todo
+Using jumps and messages can result in complex data flows.
+Therefore
+BiMDP offers convenient inspeciton capabilites to help with debugging
+and analyzing what is going on.
+This functionality is based on the
+static HTML views from the ``mdp.hinet`` module.
+Instead of a static
+view of the flow you get an animated slideshow of the flow training or
+execution.
+An example is provided in
+``bimdp/test/demo_hinet_inspection.py``.
+You can simply call
+``bimdp.show_execution(flow, data)`` instead of the normal
+``flow.execute(data)``.
+This will automatically perform the inspection
+and open it in your webbrowser.
+Similar functionality is available for
+training.
+Just call ``bimdp.show_execution(flow, data_iterables)``,
+which will perform training as in ``flow.train(data_iterables)``.
+Have a
+look at the docstrings to learn about additional options.

+The BiMDP inspection is also usful to visualize the data processing that
+is happening inside the flow.
+This is especially handy if you are trying
+to build or understand new algorithms and want to know what is going on.
+Therefore me made it very easy to customize the HTML views in the
+inspection.
+One simple example is provided in
+``bimdp/test/demo_custom_inspection.py``, where we use matplotlib to
+plot the data and then present it inside the HTML view.
+Note that
+``bimdp.show_training`` and ``bimdp.show_execution`` are just helper
+functions.
+If you need more flexibility you can also directly access the
+machinery below (but this is rather messy and is hardly ever needed).

+TODO: add nice picture

 BiNode Message Magic
 ~~~~~~~~~~~~~~~~~~~~